spotify/docker-kafka/README.md

   The docker image with Kafka, Zookeeper and a Kafka 7 proxy that can be configured with a set of topics to mirror.

+  * **spotify/kafkacluster**

+    The docker image with cluster of 2 Kafka brokers and Zookeeper.

 Public Builds
 ---